 While America’s Pulled Pork Sandwich is more about the meat, the focus of Britain’s Pork Bap is the bap (a/k/a the bread).
-The seemingly simple roll is buttery vessel for eating porky products like porchetta, sausage and bacon.
+The seemingly simple roll is a buttery vessel for eating porky products like porchetta, sausage and bacon.

 31. Sausage Roll (Ireland)

 Proving that sandwiches aren’t limited to the afternoon or evening, Ireland has embraced the breakfast roll as a popular morning meal in which utensils are purely optional.
 As lovers of both sandwich and coffee, we fully endorse this concept that allows us to be two-fisted with a breakfast roll in one hand and a coffee in the other.

 After eating several breakfast rolls in Dublin, we’ve determined that the Sausage Roll is the best breakfast roll.
 Eating seasoned sausage inside flaky bread at Dublin coffee shops makes us happy.
 And, at the end of the day, that’s the most important things of all.

 32. Avocado Toast (Australia)

 Australia’s most famous sandwich may be filled with vegemite, but our favorite sandwich from down under is toast topped with smashed avocado and sprinkled with spicy red pepper.

 Yes, Avocado Toast is an open sandwich and, yes, it’s been co-opted by both hipsters and Instagram.
 But this hasn’t stopped us from enjoying Avo Toast in cities like Amsterdam, Charleston and Los Angeles.